The insider advice on this page is from one Wendy’s Trusted Travel Experts for China: Mei Zhang of WildChina.

 Avoid the Badaling section of the Great Wall.
 It’s the closest to Beijing and a favorite of packaged-tour companies, which means that the constant crowds detract from the Wall’s beauty.
 It’s well worth your time to travel to Mutianyu (a two-hour drive each way) or Simatai or Jinshanling (a three-hour drive each way) to have a more meaningful and memorable experience.

 The Sanlitun bar area gets a bad rap, because it has a string of bars along one side of the street and is the site of the giant Sanlitun Village shopping mall.
-Most Western travelers skip it, but I think the Sanlitun bar area is like the merging of both the old and new Beijing in a few blocks.
+Most Western travelers skip it, but it illustrates the merging of both the old and new Beijing in a few blocks.
 Just behind the bars is a small neighborhood that’s booming with street-snack vendors, old-style hair salons, and the historic and imposing paramilitary hospital.
 Walking through this little neighborhood, you get to see the Beijing of the ’80s, while just 200 meters away you’ll find an Apple store.
 Buy a cup of coffee at Starbucks and you’ll see the cultural phenomenon of young and hip Chinese dressing up to come for a venti.
 It’s a great place to see firsthand the massive changes that are sweeping China.

 Liulichang market street.
 Located just off Qianmen, Liulichang is known for its traditional Chinese stone dwellings, craftwork, artistry, and antiques.
 According to local legend, during the Ming and Qing dynasties Liulichang was a favorite haunt for scholars, painters, and calligraphers who gathered there to write, purchase books, and paint.
 Today, you can pick up unique souvenirs, chat to locals about the history behind the antiques they have for sale, and even try your hand at carving your own traditional seal.
 The best thing?
 You won’t see any tourists.